 Mrs. Ciasulli is a South Florida native, born and raised in Deerfield Beach.
 She graduated Cum Laude from Florida Atlantic University with a Bachelors degree in Elementary Education.
 She is also endorsed to teach ESOL students.
-Mrs. Ciasulli has taught in the Broward County school system since 1997, with 14 years experience in first grade.
-She is married to Chris, and they have two children--one attending West Boca High School and the other attending Saint Joseph’s Episcopal School.
+Mrs. Ciasulli taught in the Broward County school system since 1997, with over 15 years experience in first grade.
+She is married to Chris, and they have two children--one attending college and the other attending Saint Joseph’s Episcopal School.

 Betsy Chiodo, Teacher (2nd Grade)

 Mrs. Chiodo was born and raised in Delray Beach, Florida.
 She graduated from Florida Atlantic University with a Bachelors degree in Elementary Education.
 She is also endorsed to teach Gifted and ESOL students.
-This is her thirteenth year teaching and her tenth year at Saint Joseph’s Episcopal School.
+This is her 17th year teaching and her 16th year at Saint Joseph’s Episcopal School.
 She has two children, Isabella and Charlie.

 Maggie Midden, Teacher (3rd Grade)

-Maggie Midden is a veteran teacher of almost 20 years in the state of Florida.
+Maggie Midden is a veteran teacher of over 20 years in the state of Florida.
 She received her teaching degree from the University of Central Florida and her Master of Education degree from Palm Beach Atlantic University.
 Maggie has a Florida Professional Teacher certificate with Gifted Endorsement.
 She has taught in public, charter, and private education.
-Maggie is looking forward to being a part of the loving, enriching environment of Saint Joseph’s Episcopal School.
+Maggie enjoys being a part of the loving, enriching environment of Saint Joseph’s Episcopal School.